QUESTION 1. (Actually a whole series of related questions)

 QUESTION 3

-I need to get Arabian channels or Indian channels etc. etc. etc.
+I need to get Arabian channels or Indian channels or African etc.

 i.e. Questions about channels.
 What equipment do I need?